BrutalHex/sampleCodeInsiders/README.md

  ## Description

- this is just a simple demonstration that i had developed after an interview to sho my coding in reactjs. some part of it maybe look meaningless like ActionCreator func instead of using built-in ActionCreator of Redux toolkit.
+ this is just a simple demonstration that i had developed after an interview to show my coding in react. some part of it maybe look meaningless like ActionCreator func instead of using built-in ActionCreator of Redux toolkit.
  I have used both HOC and hooks to show that I know both !!!!!!!.
  I have used least unit test and no end to end tests but it's enough to show